gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-As alternative, an SCTP Endpoint acting as Server willing to support only Encrypted Associations shall consider INIT chunk not containing the CRYPT parameter as an error, thus it will reply with an ERROR chunk with ENOCRYPT indicating that the mandatory CRYPT option is missing.
+As alternative, an SCTP Endpoint acting as Server willing to support only Encrypted Associations shall consider INIT chunk not containing the CRYPT parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enocrypt}}
+indicating that the mandatory CRYPT option is missing.

 An SCTP Endpoint acting as Server, when receiving an INIT chunk with CRYPT parameter, will search the list of Crypto Engines for a common choice and will reply with